haosdent/docker-registry-driver-alioss/README.md

 =========
 You should add all the following configurations to your main docker-registry configuration to further configure it, which by default is  config/config.yml.

-    alioss configrations:
+    oss configrations:
-        * storage: specify the storage to use, should be alwasy alioss
+        * storage: specify the storage to use, should be alwasy oss
         * storage_path: specify the path prefix in the oss bucket
         * oss_host: specify the endpoint host of oss
         * oss_bucket: specify the bucket where you want to store these images for your registry